Exploring Local History with Clio

 Named after the Greek muse of history and funded in part by the NEH, Clio allows you to explore the history of the world around you.
 The website and app provide engaging, in-depth discussions of historic places, including both established monuments and locations whose history is not so visible.

 Clio is designed so that users can interact with it in a variety of ways, which opens an array of possibilities for using it in the classroom.
 Working with existing entries, students can learn about specific historical places (such as field trip sites or even locations in their neighborhoods and communities), go on walking tours that include a selection of historic places, and create their own walking tours to guide other users through a narrated historical journey.
-They can also create original entries in Clio, an exercise that involves selecting a location, conducting historical research, and composing the entry for their chosen site with pictures, text, a bibliography, and links to additional resources.

 Using Existing Entries